 With so many different “as a service” abbreviations floating around, its really easy to get lost.
-UCaaS is probably one of the most seen in the Business VoIP sector, but then there are also other terms like CPaaS that add to the confusion.
+UCaaS is probably one of the most seen in the enterprise VoIP sector, but then there are also other terms like CPaaS that add to the confusion.

 The basic concept isn’t too difficult to grasp: UCaaS is just Unified Communications as a Service.
 But to truly understand what this means, and why your business should be aware of the nuance whether you plan to switch to UCaaS or not, we wanted to take a close look at the foundation of cloud computing, and the different “as a service” terms that are out there.